btcpayserver/magento2-plugin/README.md

 bin/magento btcpay:transaction:update
 ```

+## What is the future roadmap?
+- As this is a first release, we want to learn more from actual day-to-day use and work on stability first.
+- We hope to bring you easier automated testing, but for this we need changes in BTCPay Server too: https://github.com/btcpayserver/btcpayserver/issues/917
+- Nothing else is required really, as this module does what it needs to do in a robust and dependable way.

 ## What if I need help?
 Just like with any other open source software, you can get help anywhere from the community, or just open an issue here on Github.